Seungjun1127/GSAM/README.md

 ## Interpreting the Results

-- A **high GSAM score** suggests that the model’s semantic space is well-organized, isotropic, and evenly distributed, potentially indicating good generalization capacity.
+- A **high Gaussianity score** suggests that the model’s semantic space is well-organized, isotropic, and evenly distributed, potentially indicating good generalization capacity.
-- A **low GSAM score** suggests more anisotropy or multimodality, meaning the model’s internal semantics might be skewed or clustered, hinting at potential limitations in semantic alignment.
+- A **low Gaussianity score** suggests more anisotropy or multimodality, meaning the model’s internal semantics might be skewed or clustered, hinting at potential limitations in semantic alignment.

 Use these insights to compare different models (e.g., base vs. instruction-tuned, different architectures, or models before and after fine-tuning).